 SpyFu is the elder brother here.
 Its founder, Mike Roberts, first introduced it to the market in 2006 as a solution seeking to help marketers transform their PPC and SEO strategies.

-It has since grown to be a prominent player in the whole keyword research space, providing cutting-edge technologies to power search engine marketing.
+It has since grown to be a prominent player in the whole keyword research and keyword planner space, providing cutting-edge technologies to power search engine marketing.

 To achieve this comprehensively, SpyFu is not only about keywords and search trends.
 It extends its offerings to cover paid ads, organic search, and competition intelligence.
 All these through a single, centralized, user-friendly interface.

 And speaking of the interface, SpyFu works with a simple, straightforward principle.
 You just enter a domain address in the search bar and hit search.
-You’ll then get valuable information on backlinks, organic ranking history, Adwords history, top Adwords buy recommendations, top keywords, shared keywords, competition, and monthly domain overview.
+You’ll then get valuable information on backlinks, organic ranking history, Adwords history, top Adwords buy recommendations, top keywords, shared keywords, keyword difficulty, competitor analysis, and monthly domain authority overview.

 SEMrush, on the other hand, was only an idea until 2008.
-A small group of IT and SEO specialists came together to streamline competition over the web, seeking to make it transparent and fair with equivalent opportunities for all players.
+A small group of IT and search engine optimization specialists came together to streamline competition over the web, seeking to make it transparent and fair with equivalent opportunities for all players.

 A decade of trailblazing experiments has seen SEMrush grow exponentially, and position itself as a comprehensive digital marketing management suite.

 Just like SpyFu, this tool continues to provide valuable data, which marketers leverage to inform their search engine marketing strategies.
 It also goes ahead to analyze your competition, to generate information about their traffic trends, campaign success, ads they are running and the corresponding spending, plus keywords they rank for.